 1. Install and Activate SeedProd

 First, click here to get started with SeedProd and download the plugin to your computer.

-You’ll then need to install and activate the plugin on your WordPress website.
+You’ll then need to install and activate the plugin on your WordPress website’s backend.
 If you need help, you can follow these instructions for installing a WordPress plugin.

-After activating SeedProd, you’ll see a welcome message on your WordPress dashboard and a note asking you to enter your license key.
+After activating the plugin, you’ll see a welcome message on your WordPress dashboard and a note asking you to enter your license key.
 You can find the license key either in your SeedProd account area or in the registered email address you used to buy the plugin.

 Enter your license key in the field provided and click Verify Key.

 Next, scroll down the page and click the Create Your First Page button to view the landing page dashboard.

 Along the top of the landing page dashboard are 3 different modes.
 Coming Soon Mode allows you to create a coming soon page, which is useful if you haven’t yet launched your website.

 The 404 Page mode lets you show a custom 404 error page when users visit a broken link or missing page on your site.

 Yet, the option we’re interested in is Maintenance Mode.
 Under the Maintenance Mode heading, click the Set Up a Maintenance Mode Page button.
 This will take you to a screen where you can choose your maintenance mode template.